A Pit Boss smoker can elevate your barbecue game to the next level. It provides a delicious smoky flavor to your meats and other dishes.

 Switching The Pit Boss Smoker Off

-After removing the meat from the smoker, leave the lid open and turn the temperature down to its lowest setting.
+After removing the meat from the smoker, open the lid and turn the temperature to its lowest setting.

 Now will be a good time to clean the grates with a grill brush and remove the small burnt pieces of meat.